3 Ways to Honor Memorial Day through Corporate Philanthropy

 “Our debt to the heroic men and valiant women in the service of our country can never be repaid.
 They have earned our undying gratitude.
 America will never forget their sacrifices.” – President Harry S. Truman

-Memorial Day, often confused with Veterans Day, honors the men and women who died while serving in the US military.
+Memorial Day honors the men and women who died while serving in the US military.
 Originating during the Civil War, Memorial Day was declared a federal holiday in 1971.
 While businesses across the nation are closed, giving their employees the three-day weekend start to summer, it doesn’t mean you can’t observe and incorporate this day into your total CSR strategy.

-Take a look at some quick and easy ways to get your workforce behind the true meaning of Memorial Day and beyond barbeques and boating.
-Check out these 3 ways to turn your everyday corporate philanthropy programs into ones that honor our heroes and she-roes.
+Take a look at some quick and easy ways to get your workforce behind the true meaning of Memorial Day and beyond barbecues and boating.
+Check out these 3 ways to turn your everyday corporate philanthropy programs into ones that honor our heroes.

 Did you know?

 - 97% of casualties are men, leaving behind single mothers to care for their families.
 Of those families, 60% report having trouble making ends meet.

 - The average gap in funding is $32,000 per child for a complete college education.